Gajari-keerthana/Rule-based---Chatbot/README.md

 - I want to know the schedule of my courses so I can plan my week.

 **UI/UX - Wireframe Summary**

-Welcome screen: “Hi!
+_Welcome screen_: “Hi!
 I’m your student support bot.
 How can I help you today?”
 ● text input box to give questions
 ● answers based on the trained data set or if the question is out of the training set it uses OpenAI LLMs and answers the queries.
-Tech Stack:
+_Tech Stack_:
 ● Python
 ● Tkinter
 ● Open AI - Chat GPT
 ● Model - Sklearn, Tensorflow
-Platform:
+_Platform_:
 ● Web App
 Feedback option “Was this helpful?” button to rate responses.